-In 2016, I graduated from the MFA program at UC Berkeley.
+I received my MFA from UC Berkeley in 2016.
 Before that, I worked as a staff photographer and then photo desk editor at the Daily during my time as an undergrad at Stanford.
-I'd love to do more local community reporting and shooting (get in touch!).

 Email: email@example.com // CV (PDF)